cusbg/MolArt/docs/README.md

 does not show a tooltip for that category as ProtVista does by default.
 This option was added because default category tooltips in ProtVista are not very illustrative.
 - ```categoriesTooltips``` - array of arrays of size two containing category code and its tooltip text.
 This option allows to set user-defined titles for categories.
+An example can be found in the plugin page example (```categoriesTooltips: [['DOMAINS_AND_SITES', 'Describes various domains and sites'], ['PTM', 'Post-translational modifications']]```).
 The tooltips for tracks can be set using the ProtVista [custom config file](http://ebi-uniprot.github.io/ProtVista/developerGuide.html#further-customization) option.
 Since all options passed to MolArt's constructor are further passed to ProtVista, this option is available in MolArt as well.